yjmalulu/Module_1_Challenge/README.md

 ## Recommendations

-Coinbase's transaction fees are the most criticized aspect of the company.Coinbase has a lot of ways you can pay for crypto, and they can carry different fees that are at times hard to understand.
+Coinbase's transaction fees are the most criticized aspect of the company.
+Coinbase has a lot of ways you can pay for crypto, and they can carry different fees that are at times hard to understand.
 While Coinbase discloses fees to users before completing a transaction, they are difficult to look up ahead of time.
 This can make life difficult for people who are choosing an exchange for the first time and who are sensitive to fees.
 And overall, some competitors do charge less.

 Lower transfer fees may have there pros:
 1. Increased competition: Lower fees would make Coinbase more competitive with other crypto exchanges, potentially attracting new users who are price-sensitive.